 I. Santa Barbara

-Students who are selected to serve as interns receive stipends of $2,000 and 8 units of course credit during their junior or senior year.
-They spend the fall quarter in a preparatory seminar taught by Professor Wade Clark Roof (Director of the Walter H. Capps Center for the Study of Ethics, Religion, and Public Life and J.F.
-Rowny Professor of Religion and Society in UCSB’s Department of Religious Studies) for which they receive four units of academic credit.
-The course involves assigned readings and class presentations by leaders of local non-profit or non-governmental organizations.
-During the winter and spring quarters, students serve as paid interns for 10 hours per week in a local non-profit organization under the supervision of a staff mentor, and also attend two meetings with Professor Roof.
-In the spring quarter, in addition to their internships, students enroll in an Independent Studies course for which they receive the additional four units of academic credit.
-In this course, supervised by Professor Roof, students prepare a paper integrating what they have learned through their studies and experience.
+Students who are selected to serve as interns receive stipends totaling $2,000 and eight (8) units of course credit during their Junior or Senior year.
+They spend the Fall quarter in a preparatory seminar taught by Professor Nonie Hamilton (Capps Center Internship Program Coordinator) for which they receive four (4) units of academic credit.
+The course, entitled “Seminar in Social Ethics” (RG ST 156CC), involves assigned readings and class presentations by leaders of local nonprofits or non-governmental organizations.
+It is intended to help prepare the students for their internships as well as provide them with training to pursue a career in the nonprofit sector.
+During the Winter and Spring quarters, students serve as paid interns for a total of 200 hours (10 hours per week) in a local nonprofit organization under the supervision of a staff mentor, and also attend two meetings with Professor Hamilton.
+Participating students are paid half of their stipend ($1,000) after fulfilling their Fall/Winter requirements and the other half ($1,000) after completing the requirements for the Spring quarter.
+In the Spring quarter, in addition to their internships, students enroll in an Independent Studies course for which they receive the additional four (4) units of academic credit.
+In this course, supervised by Professor Hamilton, students prepare a paper integrating what they have learned through their studies and internship experiences.
+Finally, at the end of the academic year, each “class” of students will participate in a year-end “graduation”

 To apply to the program please download application below: